 You have to implement a state machine that allows state transitions in your TCP.
-You can use this diagram1 to help orient yourself.
+You can use this diagram to help orient yourself.

 The state machine is not as complicated as it may seem, but you should be sure that your TCP follows all state transitions properly, and doesn't do anything otherwise.
 For example, you need to send SYNs for connect, and FINs to close.
-You will be expected to follow RFC7932 and RFC25253 precisely.
-You don't have to handle the parts of the RFC that refer to urgent data, precedence, and security.
+You will be expected to follow RFC793 and RFC2525 precisely, except for the parts of the RFC that refer to PUSH, RST, urgent data, options, precedence, or security.